mr3zas/Mikrotik-on-Linux/README.md

 Cloud Hosted Router (CHR) is a RouterOS version intended for running as a virtual machine.
 It supports the x86 64-bit architecture and can be used on most of the popular hypervisors such as VMWare, Hyper-V, VirtualBox, KVM, and others.
 CHR has full RouterOS features enabled by default but has a different licensing model than other RouterOS versions.

-With this script, you can automatically install Mikrotik CHR by inserting a download link: [Mikrotik Download Page](https://mikrotik.com/download/archive/) OR leave the link request empty to install version 7.8 by default.

 # How it works
 CHR Licensing
 - The CHR has 4 license levels: